Out to Sea: Plot

+Production

+In February 1996, it was reported that Jack Lemmon and Walter Matthau would be teaming up for Out to Sea playing a pair of cruise ship dance hosts for 20th Century Fox with production set to begin that coming July for a planned Holiday release that year.
+Herbert Ross was originally set to direct the film, but dropped out before production was set to begin, and was eventually replaced by Martha Coolidge.

+Filming

+The majority of filming took place at Raleigh Studios in November 1996 with a final five days of shooting taking place aboard the S.S.Westerdam in December.
+The film was structured in such a way that Lemmon would perform more elaborate dance moves while Matthau's role was less demanding due in part to Matthau's lack of dance ability.
+Director Martha Coolidge had Matthau and Lemmon perform a wide variety of dances but stated she had no intention of including the Macarena due to feeling the fad would be over by the time they filmed.

+Filming began in September 1996 and ran through December of that year.
+Production went on hiatus starting November 21 so Lemmon could attempt the 1996 Kennedy Center Honors in Washington, D.C. before resuming on December 14, 1996.

+Release

+The film was theatrically released on July 2, 1997.
+A home video release followed on December 30, 1997.

 Reception

 On Rotten Tomatoes, the film has a 36% rating, based on 22 reviews, with an average rating of 5.3/10.
 On Metacritic, the film has a weighted average score of 49 out of 100, based on reviews from 14 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on a scale of A+ to F.

 The film received an unenthusiastic review from Janet Maslin in The New York Times.
 She described it as a "weak but genial romp".
 She credited Brent Spiner as a funny "scene-stealer", and said that Ms. DeHaven is "almost as pretty" in this film as she was in Charlie Chaplin's Modern Times (1936).
 She also said that Donald O'Connor's dancing "draw[s] a well-deserved round of applause".

 Joe Leydon of Variety wrote, "For the most part, Lemmon, like Matthau, recycles shtick from earlier, better pictures."

 Siskel and Ebert gave the film two thumbs up, both stating that they preferred this to either of the Grumpy Old Men films (Grumpy Old Men and Grumpier Old Men), and singling out both Gloria DeHaven and Brent Spiner for their performances.